Vestibular Disease in Dogs

 What is vestibular disease?

-Most dogs present with the sudden onset of loss of balance, disorientation, head tilt, and irregular jerking eye movements called nystagmus.
+Most dogs present with a sudden loss of balance, disorientation, head tilt, and irregular, jerking eye movements called nystagmus.
 Many dogs will become reluctant to stand or walk.
-Most dogs will lean or fall in the direction of their head tilt.
+Most dogs lean or fall in the direction that their head is tilted.

 What causes vestibular disease?

-Causes of vestibular disease include middle or inner ear infections, drugs that are toxic to the ear, trauma or injury, tumors, and hypothyroidism.
+Causes of vestibular disease include middle ear or inner ear infections; drugs that are toxic to the ear; trauma or injury; tumors; and hypothyroidism.
 When no specific cause is found, the condition is called idiopathic vestibular syndrome.
-These cases are distinguished by the sudden onset of clinical signs and the subsequent rapid improvement with little, if any, medical intervention.
+Idiopathic cases are distinguished by the sudden onset of clinical signs and the subsequent, rapid improvement with little, if any, medical intervention.

 How is vestibular disease diagnosed?